nothixy/shAUR/README.md

 ## A simple AUR wrapper written in bash - WIP

+## Prerequisites

+Install 'jshon' with your package manager

 ## How to use

 Copy everything to /usr/, and run aur